 Group research scholarship program at Harvard University’s Radcliffe Institute for Advanced Study.
 Deadline in fall.

-Philadelphia-based Four to six-week residency with studio space and $600 stipend.
+Philadelphia-based Four to six-week residency with studio space and a $600 stipend.
 Deadline is October.

 Brooklyn, New York with a $1,500 honorarium.
 Deadline in March.